 - Operate a safe and organized sailing program

 - Offer a focused curriculum and stress the importance of safe boating skills

 - Emphasize the stewardship and preservation of our local coastal environment.
 Rincón Sailing invites you to sail for recreation as well as competitively.
 With a focus on the future, Rincón Sailing hopes to help identify future Puerto Rico International competitors and Olympic hopefuls.
 Rincón Sailing will provide the community an opportunity to experience sailing.

 With small class size and individual attention, the Rincón Sailing curriculum emphasizes water safety, wind awareness, boat handling, and seamanship.
 Decision making, leadership, and respect for the local marine environment are also highlighted.
 Rincón Sailing offers graduated educational formats beginning with learn to sail, intermediate and advanced racing.
 No matter what level sailor, safety, fun, and learning independence is the forefront of the curriculum.

 Under the visionary leadership of Jeanne and Jeff Sinclair, kids and adults started sailing out of the Black Eagle Marina in coastal Rincón in fall of 2007.
-For the first few years, the business was mobile, with boats on trailers.
-In 2010, Rincón Sailing secured our current location at the Club Nautico de Rincón.
+SInce it’s inception, our business has been mobile, with boats on trailers.

 Jeanne and Jeff Sinclair first visited Rincón in February 2006.
 They had just delivered a 50’ sail boat to Antigua after crossing the Mediterranean and the Atlantic.
 Jeanne and Jeff are both United States Coast Guard Captains and have been sailing for years.
 Jeanne has worked in the sailing industry since 1994 as a sailing instructor, coach and a director of sailing programs for many clubs.